willrussell98/Machine-Learning-Projects/README.md

 ----------------------------
 F1 Race Predictor
 ----------------------------
 * Project Description: XGBoost algorithm that predicts the outcome of Formula 1 races using historical data.
-The model takes into account various factors such as lap times, pit stops, driver standings, and more, to give an informed prediction on the race outcome.
+The model takes into account various factors such as lap times, pit stops, driver points, and more, to give an informed prediction on the race outcome.

 * Installation and Usage: Use google colab and import the datasets into the colab environment.
 Once the data is loaded, run the terminal.
 The files are below:
 - races.csv